- DIY dentures are significantly less expensive than dentures made in a professional laboratory. Yet, the quality is much lower.

 There are kits available for purchase that will help you fabricate your own dentures.
 However, they do not include any personalization.
 The kit does not teach you how to shape your dentures to fit your face and facial structures.

-Dentures should be custom-made because there is a balance of the smile line, teeth, gums, and lips that only professionals can achieve.
+Dentures should be custom-made because there is a balance of the smile line, teeth, gums, and lips that only professional dental labs for dentures can achieve.
 The balance is unique to each patient and can’t be reached with a simple instruction manual.

 Denture DIY kits are inexpensive for a reason - they do not use the right materials.
 The ones included in the kit are not durable and will not withstand chewing and biting pressure, nor will they have a natural look.